Find out answers to all your school visit questions

 The Museum is in Great Missenden in Buckinghamshire, England, about 20 miles northwest of London.
 As our Museum is situated on a historic high street, coaches are unable to drop schools or groups off directly outside the building.
 Please download the coach driver instructions so your travel company knows exactly where to drop you off and pick you up.
 Coach driver Instructions

 There is a train station in Great Missenden which is a short walk from the Museum.
-Minibus parking is also available here.
+Minibus parking is also available on request subject to availability.
+Please speak to the Learning Team at least 10 days in advance of your visit.

 As the Museum is part of the historic High Street, there is no parking at the Museum itself.
 Coaches are not allowed along the High Street - please use the coach drop off point in the Buryfield car park off Link Road.
 Please do not park or wait in the Link Road pay and display car park.
 There are a number of parking bays along the A413 where coaches can wait while the class are in the Museum.
 Coach driver Instructions